bonitasoft/bonita-doc/md/actor-filtering.md

 # Actor filters

-On a human task, the actor filter calculates which users can perform it.
-Calculation uses data in the case, or external system.
+On a human task, the actor filter is responsible for filtering out users - mapped to the actor definition - who can actually perform it.

+Bonita provides a set of ready-to-use actor filters.
 To create your own Actor filter, see [Create an actor filter](creating-an-actor-filter.md)].

 The following standard actor filters are provided: